 During the May 22nd Christening of the Jim Kress Maritime Lighthouse Tower in Sturgeon Bay, Door County Maritime Museum Executive Director Kevin Osgood announced a matching challenge grant to jump-start the exciting final phase of fundraising for the $7.2 Million construction capital campaign.

 “A generous (and anonymous) supporter of the Museum and the Tower project has pledged a $50,000 matching challenge between May 22 and August 31,” said Osgood.
-“Our donor will match, dollar-for-dollar, the first $1,000 of all contributions made to the Maritime Lighthouse Tower project this summer, to a total of $100,000.
-This means that every contribution, no matter the size, will help us unlock this generous match.”
+“Our donor will match, dollar-for-dollar, the first $1,000 of all contributions made to the Maritime Lighthouse Tower project this summer, to a total of $100,000.”

 “We currently have a construction fundraising gap of $1.4 Million, and we are asking for help to close that difference,” Osgood continued.
 “The original goal of the Maritime Lighthouse Tower Capital Campaign was $5.5 Million.
 Due to a number of circumstances, the cost of construction changed significantly. “